-For those end-user sites where installation from CD-ROM is unavailable, the Relativity Data Client can be installed on the Windows server, as described in Preparing Network Installation (on page 38).
+For those end-user sites where installation from CD-ROM is unavailable, the Relativity Data Client can be installed on the Windows server.
+For more information about a network install, navigate to www.liant.com/docs.html, and refer to the "Administrative Installation" section of the LiantInstall Program User's Reference documentation.
 The end users' Windows client workstations can then perform the installation across the network.